camp-cosmos/DomePlayer/README.md

 For **XCode**, [setup openFrameworks](http://openframeworks.cc/setup/xcode/).
 Drop the DomePlayer project into apps/myApps (or any other workspace in the apps folder) and follow the usual instructions for building & running an oF project.

+[Other IDEs](http://openframeworks.cc/download/) will presumably work as well, but they haven't been tested yet.